O1ahmad/operator/README.md

 * observability
 * security

-:heavy_check_mark: ***Check out the following public services or deploy your own using any of O1's infrastructure-as-code projects to join the OpenInfra + OpenOps mission & movement***:
+:heavy_check_mark: ***Check out the following public services or deploy your own using any of O1's infrastructure-as-code projects to join the OpenInfra/Ops mission and movement***:

 | Service | Endpoint |
 | :---: | :---: |